-A few years ago, Anna and I talked about going on a girls trip after she graduated high school.
-Kind of a Gilmore Girls-ish style getaway before Anna went away to college.
+A few years ago, Anna and I talked about going on a girls’ trip after she graduated high school.
+A Gilmore Girls-ish style getaway before Anna went away to college.

-I don’t remember exactly when we started talking about it but over the past two years, it became less talk and more action.
-Because when your teenager ASKS to vacation ALONE with you, you take it seriously.
-We also had free airfare thanks to my husband’s airline miles through work travel, which made the decision even easier.
+I don’t remember exactly when we started talking about it, but over the past two years; it became less talk and more action.
+Because when your teenager requests to vacation ALONE with you, you take it seriously.
+We also had free airfare thanks to my husband’s airline miles through work travel, which made our decision even easier.

-We settled on California for a couple of reasons: the weather is amazing, there are lots of fun things to do, and we are kind of obsessed with anything celebrity, television, movie and real housewife of the Beverly Hills kind.
-Anna had been to California previously when she was 12 with her dad for a cousin’s wedding but she didn’t get to do the whole touristy, celebrity, Hollywood thing.
-Just the whole, cousin, family, wedding thing.
+We settled on California for a couple of reasons: the weather, there seem to be lots of fun things to do, and we love the celebrity, television, movie stuff.
+Anna had been to California with her dad when she was 12 for a wedding but she didn’t get to do much of the touristy, celebrity, Hollywood thing.
+Just the cousin, family, wedding thing.

-To be clear, I won’t do the touristy Hollywood thing the next time I go, but you really should experience it at least once in your life if you can.
+To be clear, I won’t do the touristy Hollywood thing the next time I go, but you really should experience it at least once in your life if that is something that interests you.

-First, if you live anywhere east of Colorado, you may as well be resigned to the fact that you need to fly in order to see California.
-If you have a fear of airplanes or flying, then driving is indeed your only option which may actually be cheaper than airfare.
-But driving from the Chicago area wasn’t feasible as we only had a limited amount of time to travel.
-Personally, I really want to do the Route 66 drive someday, driving from Chicago to Los Angeles but for this trip, that wasn’t a possibility.
+First, if you live anywhere east of Colorado, you’re going to you need to fly in order to see California.
+If you have a fear of airplanes or flying, then driving is indeed your only option, which may actually be cheaper than airfare.
+But driving from the Chicago area wasn’t workable, as we only had a limited amount of time to travel.
+Personally, I really want to do the Route 66 drive someday, driving from Chicago to Los Angeles, but for this trip, that wasn’t a possibility.

 I bet you do.

 Oh yes, so we tried to get a picture of him but got this one instead:

 YES, WE KNOW HOW TO OPERATE A CAMERA PHONE.